 within - Indicates that the specified stream contains the indicated tokens near each other.
 This operator shall accept three arguments, two string tokens, and the token distance allowed.
-There shall be no implied ordering for the two token.
-For example, select ".xset.xuid" where "com.example.mystream" within('word1', 'word2', 7)
+There shall be no implied ordering for the two tokens.
+For example, select ".xset.xuid" where "com.example.mystream" within ('word1', 'word2', 7 )

 This example indicates that the word 'word1' occurs within 7 tokens of 'word2.'
+Distance between tokens can be explained by the following example: